ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lectures/lect13.md

 * tl;dr: communicate with your mentor, and everything will be fine.
 * fail to communicate with your mentor, and you are going to have a bad time.

+# Information about the next two Wednesdays

+* will be explained in class.

 # lab06: some context and high level help

 Let's look at the big picture of lab06: